pip-services/pip-services-docs/content/en/python/commons/commands/command.md

 linkTitle: "Command"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Command allows to call a method or function.
+    Command allows to call a method or a function.
 ---

 **Implements:** [ICommand](../icommand)

 ### Description

-The Command class allows you to call a method or function.
+The Command class allows you to call a method or a function.

 ### Constructors